spacetelescope/jwst/docs/jwst/reset/description.rst

 correction reference file.

 The format of the reset reference file is NCols X NRows X NGroups X NInts.
-The current implementation uses a reset anomaly reference file for full array data  containing a correction for the first 15 groups for integrations 1 and all higher integrations.
-The reference file was determined so that the correction is forced to be zero on the last group for each integration.
+For full frame data, the current implementation uses a reset anomaly reference file, which contains a correction for the first 15 groups for all integrations.
+The reference file contains two corrections: one for the first integration and a second one for all other integrations.
+The correction was determined so that the correction is forced to be zero on group 15.
 For each integration in the input science data, the reset corrections are subtracted, group-by-group, integration-by- integration.
 If the input science data contains more groups than the reset correction, then correction for those groups is zero.
 If the